By sounding a little like everything you’ve ever heard, the whole sounds like nothing you’ve ever heard.

-Alberto’s birthplace offers, after all, a fertile hummus for this kind of vision.
+Alberto’s birthplace offers, after all, fertile humus for this kind of vision.
 Until the second postwar, North-Eastern Italy was a foggy land of uncultivated people owning cultivated fields and then, suddenly, it became the foggy land of uncultivated people owning big cars that nowadays, despite the crisis, still is.
-But sometimes even contradictions, deceptions and bigotries can be blessings in disguise.
+But sometimes even contradictions, deceptions, and bigotries can be blessings in disguise.

-In fact, such scenario has always been an ideal nursery for a lively punk, hardcore and metal scene, that from the Great Complotto collective to today’s Ghost.City brought and still brings to life a number of interesting artists.
+In fact, such a scenario has always been an ideal nursery for a lively punk, hardcore, and metal scene, that from the Great Complotto collective to today’s Ghost.City brought and still brings to life a number of interesting artists.

 Hardcore is, in particular, one of the many sources of Alberto’s inspiration.

 All of these imageries are brilliantly synthesized in different forms.
-For example, beside tattoos’ flash, or drawings inspired by Italian erotic comics of the 70s or Asian porn, Alberto also realizes flyers for fictional concerts.
-Sometimes these “gigs” get their own Facebook event-page and you can see people claiming they heard about the bands involved, which obviously don’t exist.
+For example, besides tattoo flash, or drawings inspired by Italian erotic comics of the 70s or Asian porn, Alberto also realizes flyers for fictional concerts.
+Sometimes these “gigs” get their own Facebook event page and you can see people claiming they heard about the bands involved, which obviously don’t exist.